 RPL is the term commonly used throughout the Australian education system and is short for:

 Recognition of Prior Learning

 The GOAL of RPL is to acknowledge and formalise experience!
-This is achieved by formally assessing and recording that the knowledge and skills of the individual match the criteria of a qualification and award them with a certificate without the need to study!
+This is achieved by formally assessing and recording that the knowledge and skills of the individual match the criteria of a qualification and award them with a certificate without the need to study something you already know!